Why the system had to exist

 Buttons

 Four variants: primary, secondary, tertiary, ghost.
-Every state (hover, active, loading, disabled) is documented.
-No one-off button styles.
+Every state documented.
+No one-off styles.

 Input Fields

 Seven states, three sizes.
-Error and helper text are part of the component, not added as detached text layers in handoff.
+Error and helper text are baked in — not detached text layers.

 Checkbox, Radio & Toggle

-Selection controls share a consistent spatial rhythm.
-Indeterminate state is explicitly handled, a gap most teams discover in production.
+Indeterminate state explicitly handled — a gap most teams discover in production.

 Dropdown & Select

-Multi-select, single-select, searchable variants.
-The dropdown inherits the input field anatomy: same tokens, same spacing.
+Multi-select, single-select, searchable.
+Inherits input anatomy: same tokens, same spacing.

 Tabs & Navigation